Mano (gesture): Usage and context

 In today's Philippine setting, the mano is still used by Filipinos as a sign of respect to their elders.
 It is usually done when the elder is seen for the first time in the day or upon entering a house or gathering.
 There is no age limit for the usage of the mano, but it is usually practiced on those older by at least one generation.
 So it applies to parents, aunts, uncles, and grandparents; but not older cousins or siblings.

 By offering your hand to mano, you are allowing yourself to be subservient to the elder to accept their blessing and wisdom.
 It is considered impolite if one does not exercise the custom of pagmamano when entering the home of an elder or after seeing them at a gathering.

-The respect for elders stems from the high value of family in Filipino culture.
-Filipinos are loyal to their family, such that the elderly live in the homes of their children or/and grandchildren to be taken care of, and the nursing home business is almost nonexistent in the Philippines.
-By having the elderly live at home, you are respecting their value in the family.
+The respect for elders stems from the value of family in Filipino culture.
+The elderly usually live with their children or/and grandchildren.
+Thus the nursing business is almost nonexistent in the Philippines.

 Though the mano po gesture is usually practiced on one's parents, grandparents, uncles, and aunts, it is not restricted to one’s relatives.
-Godparents are often greeted this way as well.
-During foreign Latin Occupation times, Catholic priests were also greeted like this, alongside the European practice of hand-kissing, and this still continues today often after a Catholic Mass, though the latter has fallen out of use.
+Godparents are often greeted this way as well, as are Catholic priests alongside the European practice of hand-kissing.
+Today it is commonly seen after a Catholic Mass, when members of the congregation pay respects to the clergy who have done the liturgy.

-The reason why Filipinos mano elders although they are not necessarily a relative is due to the value of family.
-Filipinos call older non-relatives "grandfather/mother, aunt, uncle, etc." even when they are not actually related in this way.
-By addressing elders in this way, you are acknowledging their age and the respect you need to show them.
-It is considered to be disrespectful to call an elder just by their first name, typical to the rest of Asian societies.
-Filipinos treat friends and acquaintances like family.